 Springfield College is a designated as a Premier Leadership Development Center by the YMCA of the USA.
-For students with their sights on YMCA careers, there is the Springfield College YMCA Professional Studies Program.
+For students with their sights on YMCA careers, Springfield College offers the YMCA Professional Studies Program.
 The college helps these students gain internships and summer employment at YMCAs and travel to YMCAs in the United States and abroad.

-There are several dual-degree programs.
+Springfield College students are able to enroll in several dual-degree programs.
 The physical therapy six-and-a-half year program culminates in a doctor of physical therapy degree.
 The physician assistant six-year program culminates in a master’s degree.
 The athletic training/physical therapy seven-year program culminates in a doctor of physical therapy degree.
 The master of social work/juris doctorate is a four-year program in conjunction with Western New England University School of Law.

 The Academic Success Center provides free one-on-one support in writing, subject-area tutoring and study skills counseling, and also assists students with disabilities.